 - Can we ‘personalise energy’ for ourselves and our homes?

-- Should we look towards large scale energy infrastructures for our cities, countries or continents?
+- Should we maintain large scale energy infrastructures in our cities, countries or continents?

 This week we will begin to tackle these massive questions.